-The GU zoning classification is considered consistent with the existing RES 1:2.5 Future Land Use designation provided on the FLUM series contained within Chapter XI - Future Land Use Element of Brevard County's Comprehensive Plan.
-The proposed RR-1 zoning classification may be considered consistent with the requested Residential 1 (RES 1) Future Land Use designation.
+The subject property's GU zoning classification is consistent with the RES 1:2.5 Future Land Use designation provided on the FLUM series contained within Chapter XI - Future Land Use Element of Brevard County's Comprehensive Plan.
+The proposed RR-1 zoning classification is not consistent under the current FLUM designation.
+Companion application to amend the Future Land Use designation from RES 1:2.5 to Residential 1 (RES 1) is pending approval.
+The applicant's request can be considered consistent with the existing Future Land Use.